History of Farnham Estate

 In 1961, dry rot was discovered within the Farnham house and in an attempt to alleviate it, the oldest part of the house looking across the parkland, and the additions made to the house in 1839, were demolished.

 1995 - 2001 - Lord Farnham abandoned farming and leased the agricultural lands to local farmers.
 One of his last acts on the Farnham demesne was the planting of a group of trees to mark the New Millennium.
-Lord Farnham died in March 2001 and his wife, Diana, Baroness Farnham now resides in England where she is a current Lady in Waiting to Queen Elizabeth II.
-Farnham House estate was sold to a local entrepreneur who developed it into a hotel resort.
+Lord Farnham died in March 2001 and his wife, Diana, Baroness resided in England where she was a Lady in Waiting to Queen Elizabeth II until her passing on 29th December 2021.
+Farnham Estate was sold to a local entrepreneur who developed it into a hotel resort that opened in 2006.